top of page

 Written and Directed by Eva Grant

-Produced with support from TELUS STORYHIVE, Creative BC, Sundance Institute, Re:Focus Fund and ImagineNATIVE
+Produced by Yasmeen Grant with support from TELUS STORYHIVE, Creative BC, Sundance Institute, Re:Focus Fund and imagineNATIVE

 Filmed on location on Vancouver Island, BC